Bedrock-OSS/bedrock-wiki/docs/blocks/blocks-16.md

 ### die

-Kills the specified target in context (Destroying the block, if specified).
+Kills the specified target in context, making the block dissapear with no loot.
+(Destroying the block, if specified).

 <CodeHeader></CodeHeader>